marbl/canu/documentation/source/tutorial.rst

 ==============  =============

 Eventually, we want to have Canu take a single error rate, the error rate of a single input read, and derive all other rates from there.
 This is the parameter ``errorRate``.
-Currently, the defaults are 0.025 for PacBio sequences and 0.045 for Oxford Nanpore sequences.
-When you have low-coverage datasets it helps to lower the error rate by 0.01 and decrease the stringency for creating corrected sequences.
-See the :ref:`quick_low` section for details.
+Currently, the defaults are 0.025 for PacBio sequences and 0.05 for Oxford Nanpore sequences.
+Typically, you should not need to modify this setting.
+However, the error rate does affect runtime and lowering it can significantly speed up your assembly.
+Thus, for low coverage datasets (<=30X) we recommend increasing the error rate slightly (by 1%, so errorRate=0.035 or PacBio) and for high-coverage (>=60X) datasets, we recommend decreasing it (by 1%, so errorRate=0.015 for PacBio).

-The error rates are critical for unitig construction, but are also used when generating overlaps, and for trimming reads.
-Error rates are used in two ways: to limit what overlaps are generated, and to filter overlaps before using them.
-The former is more a computational shortcut - no need to compute what isn't going to be used - while the latter can be critical to a successful assembly.

 The following error rates are defined:

 errorRate
-  The expected error rate in a single read.
+  The expected error rate in a corrected single read.
 This will set the remaining error rates implicitly.

 Recall there are three sets of overlaps generated: one for read correction, one for read trimming,